viabtc/viabtc_exchange_server/README.md

 ```

 ## Warning
-1. Using source repo of viabtc won't success when compiling accessws, the makefile of accessws in this repo has been modified.
+1. Using source repo of viabtc won't success when manual compiling, many makefile in this repo has been modified.
 2. This repo add some new features to json rpc API "balance.update", see the wiki for detail.

 ## Donation